BaPSF/bapsflib/docs/hdfmap/mapping.inc.rst

 ------------

 :class:`~bapsflib.lapdhdf.hdfmapper.hdfMap` takes a modular approach to mapping a HDF5 file.
-It contains a set of known modules with known layouts.
+It contains a dictionary of known modules with known layouts.
 If one or more of these layouts are discovered inside the HDF5 file, then the associated mappings are added to the mapping object.
-There are five module catagories:
+There are five module categories:

 **msi diagnostic**
     This is any sub-group of the :code:`'/MSI/'` group that represents